Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 El Nido's infrastructure can't keep up with its beauty.
 The power goes out regularly.
 The water pressure in most hotels is weak.
 The town's waste management is overwhelmed — you'll see plastic on some beaches, though community clean-ups are frequent.

-The tourism volume is straining the environment.
-When I kayaked the Big Lagoon, there were 12 other boats.
+The tourism volume strains the environment.
+Kayak the Big Lagoon and you'll likely share it with a dozen other boats.
 In peak season (December-January), that number doubles.
 The secret lagoons aren't secret when 50 people are swimming in them.

 Go now.
 Go in shoulder season (March-May or September-October).
 Stay five nights.
 Do the tours, but also rent a motorbike and find the beaches that aren't on the tour routes.

-And bring a headlamp for when the power goes out.
+And pack a headlamp for when the power goes out.
 If island hopping is your thing, Langkawi and Koh Samui offer easier infrastructure with similar tropical beauty.